 CSBC Bihar Police Constable admit card 2023 released; here’s download link

-The Central Selection Board of Constables, Bihar (CSBC) will soon release the admit card for the post of Bihar Police Constable (Advt No. 01/2023).
-Once out, candidates will be able to download their hall tickets from the official website csbc.bih.nic.in.
+The Central Selection Board of Constables, Bihar (CSBC) has released the admit card for the post of Bihar Police Constable (Advt No. 01/2023).
+Eligible candidates can download their hall tickets from the official website csbc.bih.nic.in.

 Steps to download Bihar Police Constable admit card